by Judy Kim

 2 tablespoons unsalted butter, cut into pieces and frozen

-- Prepare the Vodka Pie Crust recipe, which can be made in advance.
-Line 10-inch tart pan with parchment paper, set aside.
+- Prepare the pie crust recipe, which can be made in advance.
+Line 10-inch tart pan with parchment paper, leave over hang (see photo for reference) to make it easier to remove later.
+Set aside.

 - Before rolling, let the pie dough come to room temperature, about 5 minutes.
 On a lightly floured surface, roll out round disk to thickness between 1/8-inch and 1/4-inch.
 Keep dough moving and apply just enough flour to prevent it from sticking.
-Try to avoid using too much flour to prevent the pastry from getting tough.
-Gently roll onto a rolling pin or fold into quarters and transfer onto parchment lined tart pan.
+Gently fold into quarters and transfer onto parchment lined tart pan.
 Gently push the pastry into the corners of the tart pan.
 Trim pastry with scissors or a sharp paring knife, leaving a 1/2-inch border.
 Fold excess pastry backwards into the tart pan and press into the sides, it will make a nice imprint from the crimped edge.
-Keep tart pan in freezer or refrigerator.
+Chill tart pan in freezer or refrigerator.

-- Place oven rack in middle with Baking Steel or a pizza stone and preheat oven to 375°F. I like that it ensures a crispy bottom.
+- Place oven rack in the middle fitted with a Baking Steel or a pizza stone and preheat oven to 375°F. I like that it ensures a crispy bottom.

 - Prepare pears by cutting around the core into four pieces.
-Using the mandoline, carefully slice the pears thinly about 1/4-inch.
-(If you want extra protection, try use a metal glove Keep the slices in groups.
+Cut vertically parallel to the core and continue around all sides.
+Carefully slice the pears thinly about 1/4-inch.
+I recommend a mandoline, used with a protective cut resistant glove, or cut by hand.
+Keep the slices in groups.

-- Dust bottom of pastry evenly with cinnamon.
-(I like using OXO’s Bakers Dusting Wand because it gives great control) You can dust the top of the pears with cinnamon, but by placing on the bottom I like that you get the flavor without covering up the beautiful color of the pears.
-Arrange pear slices in slightly fanned out groups by keeping the pointing ends slightly together.
-See photo for reference.
+- Dust bottom of prepared pastry evenly with cinnamon.
+(I like using OXO’s Bakers Dusting Wand because it gives great control).
+I prefer dusting the bottom so you don't cover up the beautiful color of the pears.
+Arrange pear slices in slightly fanned out groups by keeping one of the pointy ends slightly together (see photo for reference).
 Alternate directions of the pears until the tart pan is filled.
 Use more pears for a denser filling.
 Sprinkle sea salt and sugar evenly all over the pears.
 Finish with pieces of frozen butter.

-- Place the tart pan directly on the Baking Steel.
+- Place the tart pan on rimmed half sheet pan and bake directly on the Baking Steel.
 Bake until golden brown, for about 1 hour.
 Rotate midway if needed for even browning.

 - Transfer to a cooling rack.
-After completely cool, remove galette from the pan.
+After cooled, lift the pastry out of the pan by holding the parchment.
 Serve slightly warm or at room temperature.